samheutmaker/major-a/README.md

 ###Getting Started

 MajorAnalytics is Major-A's built in analytics package.
-It will automatically create a `useranalytics` collection in your database and store records in it.
+It will automatically create a `useranalytics` collection in your database and stores records in it.
 It is broken into two parts: overview and sessions.
 All sessions belong to an overview and all overviews have exactly one owner, which is the user whose information the overview contains.
 A new session begins when the user logs in, and end after the user has not made a request for 5 minutes.
 The logout time for the session is then recorded as the time of the last request made during the session.
-MajorAnalytics tracks every request made by all LOGGED IN users and generates the following information for each user.
+MajorAnalytics tracks every request made by all users (user must be logged in) and generates the following information for each user.

 <a name="overviewTracking"></a>
 ######The overview contains: